Eschatology: The Church of Jesus Christ of Latter-day Saints

 Members of the Church of Jesus Christ of Latter-day Saints (LDS Church) believe there will be a Second Coming of Jesus to the earth at some time in the future.
 The LDS Church and its leaders do not make any predictions of the date of the Second Coming.

 According to church doctrine, the true gospel will be taught in all parts of the world prior to the Second Coming.
-They also believe there will be increasing war, earthquakes, hurricanes, and man-made disasters prior to the Second Coming.
+They also believe there will be increasing war, wickedness, earthquakes, hurricanes, and man-made disasters prior to the Second Coming.
 Disasters of all kind will happen before Christ comes.
 Upon the return of Jesus Christ, all people will be resurrected, the righteous in a first resurrection and the unrighteous in a second, later resurrection.
-Christ shall reign for a period of 1000 years, after which the Final Judgement will occur.
+Christ shall reign for a period of 1000 years, after which the Final Judgment will occur.

 Realized eschatology

 Realized eschatology is a Christian eschatological theory that holds that the eschatological passages in the New Testament do not refer to the future, but instead refer to the ministry of Jesus and his lasting legacy.